 Local officials can review housing needs data and demographic projections to determine where the need for low-cost housing is greatest and likely to grow in the coming years, and tailor criteria to address these dynamics.
 To promote transparency for potential partners and enable the community to act quickly when moderate-cost rentals are available for purchase, these criteria should be clearly articulated in program guidelines.

-- In addition to 3,500 units of subsidized housing, the King County Housing Authority (KCHA) portfolio includes more than 2,000 units of moderate-income rental housing affordable to individuals and families who earn less than the area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
+In addition to 3,500 units of subsidized housing, the King County Housing Authority (KCHA) portfolio includes more than 2,000 units of moderate-income rental housing affordable to individuals and families who earn less than the area median incomeRegion’s median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI. but more than the income limits for subsidy programs.
 These properties are financed with tax credits and/or tax-exempt bonds and are managed by private companies.
 Residents contact property management offices to apply (rather than going through a waiting list or subsidized housing application) and pay flat rents that are not based on their incomes.
-For more information on the King County Housing Authority, click here.

-- The Naturally Occurring Affordable Housing (NOAH) Impact Fund aims to preserve unsubsidized affordable housing for low- and moderate-income households in the Minneapolis-St. Paul metropolitan area by connecting developers and owner-operators with socially motivated investors.
+The Naturally Occurring Affordable Housing (NOAH) Impact Fund aims to preserve unsubsidized affordable housing for low- and moderate-income households in the Minneapolis-St. Paul metropolitan area by connecting developers and owner-operators with socially motivated investors.
 Created by nonprofit developer the Greater Minnesota Housing Fund, the Fund will provide low-cost financing for the acquisition and preservation of unsubsidized units located near schools, services, employment centers, and public transportation.
 Investors put up 90 percent of the equity and receive full repayment in ten years.
 Operating partners contribute 10 percent of the equity and agree to maintain affordability for at least 15 years.
 The Fund, which launched in June 2017, completed its first transaction in October 2017 with a preservation deal that will maintain affordability for more than 750 apartments.
 Minnesota Housing Finance Agency and Hennepin County have helped to capitalize the fund, alongside private banks and foundations.
-For more details on the NOAH Impact Fund, click here.

-- The San Francisco Small Sites Program (SSP) provides low-cost second mortgages to support the acquisition of 5- to 25-unit buildings with rents affordable to low- and moderate-income tenants.
+The San Francisco Small Sites Program (SSP) provides low-cost second mortgages to support the acquisition of 5- to 25-unit buildings with rents affordable to low- and moderate-income tenants.
 Eligibility for the program is limited to buildings in which residents are at imminent risk of displacement due to eviction and/or rising rents.
 At closing, the average household income of two-thirds of affected households may not exceed 80 percent of the area median income (AMI), and SSP buildings must maintain average rents affordable to households at 80 percent AMI over the loan term.
 Financing from the city is available in amounts up to $350,000 per unit, depending on the building size, for a 30-year loan at a 3 percent interest rate.
 The Small Sites Program launched in July 2014 and as of January 2017 had helped to preserve the affordability of 78 units in 13 buildings.
 The program is funded with proceeds from the city’s Housing Trust Fund and affordable housing impact feeFee typically charged to the developer by a local government for providing public infrastructure such as water and sewer.
 Developers sometimes pass the fee onto the homebuyer by charging a higher price for the home. revenue.
-For more details on reserves, allowable rent increases, and affordability levels, click here.
+The Mayor’s Office of Housing & Community Development provides more details on reserves, allowable rent increases, and affordability levels.

-- Minneapolis, MN updated its investment policy in 2016 to allow investment in mortgage-backed securities issued by Freddie Mac where the underlying mortgages are for local buildings with unsubsidized affordable housing.
-For more details on this investment policy, click here.
+Minneapolis, MN updated its investment policy in 2016 to allow investment in mortgage-backed securities issued by Freddie Mac where the underlying mortgages are for local buildings with unsubsidized affordable housing.
+Read the details of this city’s investment policy.

 - The State of the Nation’s Housing, Joint Center for Housing Studies of Harvard University (2017) – This annual report describes the characteristics of the housing market overall, and includes discussion of trends in the rental housing market and the ongoing loss of unsubsidized low-cost rentals.